 Explain the concept of control according to financial reporting standards and discuss whether A Ltd, B Ltd, or C Ltd has control of X Ltd.

-As per Financial Reporting standard Control by one entity on another entity can be obtained in the following ways-
+As per Financial Reporting standards Control by one entity on another entity can be obtained in the following ways-

-1- If it holds voting power of another entity more than 50%
+1- If it holds voting power of another entity of more than 50%

 2- it has the power to compose a board of directors

 3- it has the ability to direct the relevant activity of another company.